smb-celldevbio/smb-celldevbio.github.io/_posts/2025-11-2-Lewis-Mosby.md

 Mathematical modelling allows us to study and understand complex biological systems by investigating how large-scale properties can emerge from small and simplified parts.
 Yet, there are so many biological systems that haven’t been studied using a theoretical approach.
 I find this fascinating!
 In my research, I’m particularly interested in investigating the emergence of unexpected and perhaps counterintuitive phenomena in the context of biological self-organisation using cutting-edge mathematical and computational techniques.
 <p><em>For example, you might expect random noise to hinder biological organisation by disrupting large-scale correlations.
 Yet, biological systems have evolved to actually exploit noise to maintain and generate useful outputs. </em></p>

-Theoretical models and simulations can help understand how and why such fascinating and unexpected behaviours may have been preferentially selected for over time by evolution.
+Theoretical models and simulations can help us understand how and why such fascinating and unexpected behaviours may have been preferentially selected for over time by evolution.

 **What mathematical and computational tools do you find useful in your work?**